brianshih1/mini-iobuf/mdbook/src/temporary_buffer.md

 Before we implement the `iobuf`, we need to first implement its building block, the `Temporary Buffer`.

 Temporary Buffer is a memory management abstraction for a contiguous region of memory.
-What makes temporary buffer different from buffers like `Vec` is that the underlying memory can be shared with another `temporary_buffer`.
-In other words, it is a buffer with automatic reference count, kind of like an `Arc` in Rust.
+What makes temporary buffers different from buffers like `Vec` is that the underlying memory can be shared with another `temporary_buffer`.
+In other words, it is a buffer with an automatic reference count, kind of like an `Arc` in Rust.

 My implementation is largely inspired by Seastar’s [implementation](https://github.com/scylladb/seastar/blob/e908cfce2d4488976f3b91906954f435aaa99238/include/seastar/core/temporary_buffer.hh).